-In 1959, Hector Gripaios defined the tramp ship as “deep-sea tramp ship carry any cargo between any port at any time, always providing that the venture is both legal and safe”.
+In 1959, Hector Gripaios defined the tramp ship as a “deep-sea tramp ship carry any cargo between any port at any time, always providing that the venture is both legal and safe”.
 In 1972, Prof. Metaxas’ book “The Economics of Tramp Shipping” was published.
 Prof. Metaxas defined the tramp ship as “ship with a tonnage of 4,000 DWT or above, which in the long-run does not have a fixed itinerary, and which carries mainly dry cargo in bulk over relatively long distances and from one or more ports to one or more ports is an ocean or deep sea tramp”.
 Both tramp ship definitions emphasize the fact that tramp ships have no fixed pattern of employment.
-Minimum ship size and deep-sea nature of tramp ship is introduced by Prof. Metaxas.
+The minimum ship size and deep-sea nature of the tramp ship is introduced by Prof. Metaxas.

 Tramp Market Characteristics

-Defining dry cargo market with specific ship characteristics have some drawbacks.
-In dry bulk shipping market, cargo volumes and average lot sizes have increased since 1970s.
-Hence, average size of most ship types dramatically increased.
+Defining the dry cargo market with specific ship characteristics have some drawbacks.
+In the dry bulk shipping market, cargo volumes and average lot sizes have increased since the 1970s.
+Hence, the average size of most ship types dramatically increased.
 Modern dry bulk ships are more specialized than the old tramps and dry bulk ship size reached up to 400,000 DWT.
 On the other hand, larger ships require larger capital requirements, shipowners are only prepared to risk the commitment to such large ships if shipowners have long-term contracts.
 Handysize, handymax, panamax, capesize bulk carriers are more specialized and are often employed on contracts of affreightment (COA).
 Contracts of affreightment (COA) permits the shipowner to meet the charterer’s requirements by using more than one ship.
-Modern definition of dry bulk market would need to include the development of these long-term contracts.
+The modern definition of the dry bulk market would need to include the development of these long-term contracts.
 Freight rates for these long-term contracts are still influenced by the spot market.
 Dry cargo definition that is based upon market characteristics might be more applicable.

 In dry cargo markets, most shipping contracts between charterers and shipowners become well known to all the market participants through shipbroking companies.
 Therefore, all participants in dry cargo markets know the prevailing levels of freight rates and can make decisions accordingly.

 Dry cargo markets include many types of contracts such as spot fixtures, consecutive voyages, contracts of affreightment (COA), time charters.
-Dry cargo markets clearest definition may be found in the market characteristics rather than in the particular specification of the ship.
+Dry cargo markets’ clearest definition may be found in the market characteristics rather than in the particular specification of the ship.

 - Every supplier seeks to maximize profits